rowtype-yoga/purescript-lazy-joe/README.md

 ### Method chaining

-In js method chaining is often used.
+In js method chaining is a common pattern.
+In purescript we can use function application to model this pattern.

 #### Example

-In chalk, you can combine different styles by chaining:
+In chalk, you can combine different styles by chaining them:

 ```js
 import chalk from 'chalk';